Research II: Looking for Links; Evaluating

 - The Physical Attractivensss Bias or the Attraction-Leniency Bias

-- Physical attractiveness & size of UK court fines for misdemeanor offenses (Downs & Lyons, 1991)
+- Physical attractiveness & size of UK court fines for misdemeanor offenses (Downs & Lyons, 1991).
+More attractive people paid lower fines for the same crimes than less attractive people.

 Other forms of Descriptive Research